volxxxx1999/BioInfoWeb/src/main/resources/static/quarTeT/pages/document-web.md

 Click download icon/buttom will open a new page.
 If download dialog doesn't pop up, right click the page and select `Save as ...` to download.

-For plots, you can click the magnifier icon beside the plot to enlarge it.
+For plots, you can click it to enlarge.
 For statistic tables, you can drag to resize tabs.

 ## AssemblyMapper